Pável Pardo: International career

 Pardo made his international debut for Mexico in 1996, playing in the U.S. Cup tournament, against the USA.
 Since then, Pardo has captained his country in several occasions and played important roles for the national team for many years, helping his country to winning the 1998 and 2003 CONCACAF Gold Cup tournaments and the 1999 FIFA Confederations Cup.
 He played in France 98, as well as the 1997 Copa América and 1999 and the mentioned 2005 Confederations Cup and 2006 World Cup.

 At the 1998 World Cup, Pardo was sent off in the match between Belgium and Mexico.
 Referee Hugh Dallas was criticised for his actions during the game after he also sent off Gert Verheyen.

 On 21 June 2007, he played in the 2007 Gold Cup, helping Mexico earn second place.
 The day after the game he announced that he would not go to 2007 Copa América because he needed some rest.
 The national side eventually ended up in third place in that tournament.

 On 20 August 2008, he helped Mexico to a 2–1 win over Honduras at home in their first World Cup qualifier match at Estadio Azteca, scoring a brace in the 72nd and 75th minute respectively after trailing 1–0.

 He was called up to play again against Honduras after missing the squad due to injury or call-ups from VfB Stuttgart.

-Player profile
+Style of play

 Pardo was a well-rounded defensive player.
 He started playing as a right back, but he could double as a left back, and was also often deployed in the defensive midfield position, especially later in his career.
 He was often his team's designated set piece taker, as he was an excellent crosser.
 Many of his goals came from free kicks (either direct shots or undeflected inswinging crosses) and penalties.
 A leader on the field, he often served as captain for the teams he played for.